Applying rounding to base prices to quickly populate country prices

 fdenotes a float, i.e. the ability to round to say

 sigfig_<n_sigfigs>which rounds to the nearest number of significant figures.

 Finally, each range body must end with either

-_nearest which defined whether numbers are rounder down, up or to the nearest number defined in the range body.
+_nearest which defines whether numbers are rounded down, up or to the nearest number defined in the range body.